-U.S., 1973, 121 min, 2K DCP, Dir.
+U.S., 1973, 121 min, 4K DCP, Dir.
 William Friedkin, Rated R, Warner Bros.

 "If movies are, among other things, opportunities for escapism, then The Exorcist is one of the most powerful ever made." —Roger Ebert, Chicago Sun-Times

 Twelve-year-old Regan (Linda Blair) is acting out, just as you’d expect from a teenage girl.
 But unlike her peers, her behavior includes a violently shaking bed, glossolalia, and peeing on the rug after telling an astronaut at a party he is “going to die up there.”
 After a battery of diagnostic tests show nothing medically wrong, her mother, Chris (Ellen Burstyn) turns to her last resort: exorcism.
 Based on William Blatty’s novel of the same name, which in turn was inspired by a real-life exorcism officially sanctioned by the Catholic Church, The Exorcist stands as one of the best horror films of all time.
 A number of iconic and frightening scenes have become staples of pop culture, including the arrival of Max von Sydow’s character in silhouette, the disgusting vomit projection, and the main musical theme (adapted from Mike Oldfield’s debut album Tubular Bells).

-The Gables Cinema presents the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters every Saturday at 11:45 pm.
-Tickets include a free popcorn and happy hour.
-Please note that unclaimed pre-ordered tickets will be sold to the waitline 30 mins after showtime.
+After Hours is the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters on weekends.
+Please note that unclaimed pre-ordered tickets will be sold to the rush line 30 mins after showtime.